sjl/.plan/README.markdown

 ## 2019-01-12

 Did some more of the OpenGL tutorial.
 Added some extra bits to cl-netpbm to easily load an image into an array in the form OpenGL expects.
+Started sketching out the GUI structure in Fern.